Alia5/GlosSI/Readme.md

 GloSC doesn't hook into any of your games, launched programs or any system-component, except into Steam itself to keep the controller from switching to desktop-config (if wanted)

+This is why you also don't need to launch any game using GloSC.
+You can launch any GloSC-Shortcut from Steam and launch any game or application afterwards if the "Start Application" option causes any trouble.

 ```
 ```